 Step 1: Go to Image > Adjustments > Hue/Saturation.

 Step 2: You’ll see a dialog box with several options.
-From the drop down shown below, select “Blues.”
+From the drop-down menu shown in the image below, select “Blues.”
 This tells Photoshop that you want to change the color of the “Blues” in the image.
 Since this image has a gold charm, you don’t want Photoshop to change the color of the charm.

 Step 3: Then you move the sliders around to change the color of Blue to something else.
-Here is what each of the sliders do:
+Here is what each of the sliders does: